 - Priority of the campaign over others with the same triggers.
 A lower number means higher priority over other campaigns.

-You can also configure Conversation display rules at app level on the In-App Settings screen.
+You can also configure Conversation display rules at app level on the Messaging Display Rules screen.
 If you have configured both app-level and Conversation-level rules, the most restrictive of the two is applied.
 For more information about configuring Conversation display rules at app level, see Intro to Conversations.

 To select custom reporting goals:

-Step 1: While still on the Set Target screen, in the Select Campaign Goals section, select the Primary Goal for your campaign.
+Step 1: In the Select Campaign Goals section, select the Primary Goal for your campaign.
 This is the initial event or purchase you want users to make after being exposed to the Conversation.

 - Event – use to track engagement with a specific feature you are promoting in your Conversation.
 Select an event from the event name list.

 - In-App Purchase (using real currency) – use to track in-app purchases of promotional items featured in your Conversation.
 Select of any item or of a specific item, and if required, select the specific item from the item name list.

 - Purchase (using virtual currency) – use to track virtual currency purchases of promotional items featured in your Conversation.
 Select of any item or of a specific item, and if required, select the specific item from the item name list.

 Step 2: If required, select the Secondary Goal for your campaign.
 This might be an event or purchase you want users to make further downstream.
 For example, the primary goal of the Conversation might be to have users purchase virtual currency for your app and then the secondary goal would be to track users spending the virtual currency.

 Step 3: Select Save and Exit to save a draft of your campaign or select Next to proceed to the Preview & Test screen of the workflow.